ManicMiners/docs/_pages/DATSectionblocks.md

 ID/TriggerChange:ROW,COL,COOLDOWN,TILEID
 ```
 - ID is a unique number assigned by the map editor that represents this trigger.
-- ROW,COL are the row and column for the block.
-The actual coordinates do not matter but it must be in a discovered part of the map at map load time to be active.
+- ROW,COL are the row and column for the tile that will be changed.
 - COOLDOWN is a floating point number of seconds that must pass between each change.
 If non-zero, that number of seconds must pass before another call will have any action.
 Changes are not queued during the cool down period, they are ignored.
 -TILEID is an optional value and if specified will only trigger when changed to the given TileID.

+This is nearly identical to the script `when(change:ROW,COL,ID)` trigger except it has a cooldown.

 ## TODO WIRE BLOCKS